rahul-chandra30/portfolio_rc/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+If you want to contribute to this project, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you want to change.

 ## License